deveshm/connormcgarr.github.io/_posts/2018-01-12-Zero-To-Hero.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Screenshot 3.png" alt="">

 This is the best approach I could come up with.
 I believe documentation plays the most pivotal and integral role in this whole process.
 A client does not buy a penetration test!
-They buy your documentation, so you can begin the remediation process.
+They buy your documentation, so you can begin they remediation process.

 Resources